-And then there are the carbs: Traditional breads include São Miguel’s bolo lêvedo (mini pita-style flatbread), sweet breads like the fluffy massa sovada (an favorite during Easter), and Pico’s round rosquilhas (a marriage between a doughnut and a bagel).
+And then there are the carbs: Traditional breads include São Miguel’s bolo lêvedo (mini English-muffin-style breads), sweet breads like the fluffy massa sovada (an favorite during Easter), and Pico’s round rosquilhas (a marriage between a doughnut and a bagel).
 Terceira’s O Forno bakery is a great place to sample away, as well as to try the islands’ specialty Dona Amélia cakes, made with raisins, molasses, corn flour, and lots of powdered sugar.

 For those who want to get the lay of the culinary landscape, local tour company Hungry Whales organizes several informative, small group food tours in Ponta Delgada.